djsudduth/keep-it-markdown/README.md

 You can search by a single word, a phrase or by a label.
 All searches ignore notes in archive and trash.
 KIM will stay active to do more conversions until you just press enter or Ctrl-C.

 ## Using Settings
-At first launch KIM will create a setting.cfg file in the directory where you chose to install KIM.
+At first launch KIM will create a **settings.cfg** file in the directory where you chose to install KIM.
 You can modify these settings with a text editor:

-**google_userid** = your-google-account-id (allows you to bypass typing in your id) **output_path** = path to where the output md files are created (if empty it is your install directory).
+**google_userid** = your-google-account-id (allows you to bypass typing in your id)
+**output_path** = path to where the output md files are created (if empty it is your install directory).
 Windows users use forward slashes, e.g. -> c:/md-files/export.